nasa/cumulus-docs/docs/deployment.md

     Change Directory to the Repository root
     $ cd cumulus

-    Run npm install to install local build dependencies
+    Install and configure the local build environment and dependencies using npm
     $ npm install

-    Use ybootstrap to complete the install and configuration of the local build environment and dependencies
     $ npm run ybootstrap

     Build the cumulus applications